mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 If you're Junior Developer or getting started in the world of software architecture and design, I think you're on the right track.

-Domain-Driven Design has introduced me to a world of software architecture, patterns and principles that myself and the majority my peers haven't naturally come across.
+Domain-Driven Design has introduced me to a world of software architecture, patterns and principles that I might not have naturally started learning until much later.

-From my own experience, it's largely a "you don't know it until you need it" where:
+From my own experience, it's largely a "you don't know it until you need it" kind of thing where:

-a) you naturally realize yourself in the scenario of modeling a complex domain, so you seek out the patterns to address those problems or
+a) you realize you need to model a complex domain and it seems daunting so you try to find the right methology to approach it or

 b) your codebase has become so large that it's hard to add new features without breaking new things, so you seek the solution to that problem or

-c) you don't come from an enterprise Java or C# background or
+c) someone more experienced than you brings it to your attention

-d) someone more experienced than you brings it to your attention
+d) you read my article and you realized [you have an anemic domain model](/wiki/anemic-domain-model) and you don't wish to have one.

 The thing about Domain modeling is that it does take a little bit of time to start to get comfortable with.
 It can be a bit awkward to get accustomed to organizing your code this way, but when you start to reap the benefits of DDD, I think you'll naturally prefer to organize your backend code this way over the [Anemic Domain Model](/wiki/anemic-domain-model) and [Transaction Script](/blank?todo=transaction-script) approach.